 A module for Data Assimilation and Optimization

 The ADAO module provides data assimilation and optimization features in Python or SALOME context (see http://www.salome-platform.org/).
 Briefly stated, Data Assimilation is a methodological framework to compute the optimal estimate of the inaccessible true value of a system state, eventually over time.
 It uses information coming from experimental measurements or observations, and from numerical a priori models, including information about their errors.
-Parts of the framework are also known under the names of parameter estimation, inverse problems, Bayesian estimation, optimal interpolation, etc. More details can be found in the full ADAO documentation (see http://www.salome-platform.org/).
+Parts of the framework are also known under the names of calibration, adjustment, state estimation, parameter estimation, parameter adjustment, inverse problems, Bayesian estimation, optimal interpolation, mathematical regularization, meta-heuristics for optimization, model reduction, data smoothing, etc. More details can be found in the full ADAO documentation (see https://www.salome-platform.org/).

 Only the use of ADAO text programming interface (API/TUI) is introduced here.
 This interface gives ability to create a calculation object in a similar way than the case building obtained through the graphical interface (GUI).
 When one wants to elaborate “by hand” the TUI calculation case, it is recommended to extensively use all the ADAO module documentation, and to go back if necessary to the graphical interface (GUI), to get all the elements allowing to correctly set the commands.

 A simple setup example of an ADAO TUI calculation case

 To introduce the TUI interface, lets begin by a simple but complete example of ADAO calculation case.
 All the data are explicitly defined inside the script in order to make the reading easier.
 The whole set of commands is the following one: